m0lentum/starframe/README.md

   - raycasts and spherecasts
   - particle-based ropes with full coupling with rigid bodies
 - graphics using [wgpu]
-  - colored 2D meshes
+  - colored 2D triangle meshes
-  - dynamic outlines with the Jump Flood algorithm
+  - support for skinning and animation (WIP)

 ## Who this is for

 At least for now, this is intended just for my personal use.
 There are a lot of rough edges, missing features, and even more missing documentation.
 It's very far from something you can make an entire game with at the moment.
+That said, the physics is perfectly usable already, at least for the things I'm doing with it
+(though not always very easy to use).
-That said, the physics is perfectly usable already, at least for the things I'm doing with it.
-If you want some really detailed 2D physics simulation and are adventurous enough to learn how to use my quirky entity system, there might be some fun to be had here.
+If you want some really detailed 2D physics simulation and are adventurous enough to deal with a lot of incomplete bits, there might be some fun to be had here.

 ## Blog